msmzuppa/Multibanco-ifthenpay-Gateway-for-WooCommerce/readme.txt

 * Fix MB WAY and Payshop key fields appearance on the payment method settings
 * Show the Pay button on My Account for Multibanco and Payshop "On hold" orders
 * Better information when MB WAY order is already paid for
-* Better debug when requesting the MB WAY payment to the IfthenPay webservice
+* Better debug when requesting the MB WAY payment to the ifthenpay webservice
 * readme.txt tweaks
 * Tested with WordPress 5.5-alpha-47923 and WooCommerce 4.2.0